ramp-development/splitcar/PLAN.md

 - Simple equal splits (no weighted splits)
 - Frontend-calculated balances (no complex DB queries)
 - Minimal styling (use shadcn/ui components)
-- No expense editing/deletion initially
+- No editing/deletion of expenses (archive instead)
 - No multi-currency support
+- Members cannot be deleted (use archive)
+- Owner-only access (no sharing between users yet)